Work On Your Game Day Adjustments Now

 So to finish this topic up, today we want to just emphasize that regardless of your philosophy, you can hash out a lot of these things right now.
 This is a good time of the year to sit down as a staff and talk about the “What ifs?”

 What if they go to a hurry up offense and they never have before?
-What if the corner fire is creating a problem for our boundary run game?
+Or if the corner fire is creating a problem for our boundary run game?
 What if they line up in a punt formation with the quarterback on the field?

 It is even a good idea to get your entire staff together to exchange ideas across the offense and defense.
 It can be very educational to hear from the other side of the ball about the things that worry them.